 Travel ban against individuals preventing the restoration of the constitutional order, undermining stability and rule of law, curtailing the primacy of civilian power, and furthering impunity and instability in Guinea-Bissau, as well as those acting on their behalf or otherwise supporting such individuals.

 Sanctions Committee created, no sanctions monitoring mechanism in place.
-Designation criteria were specified and targets designated (current and maximum number of designees during the episode – 11 individual designees).
+Designation criteria were specified and targets designated.
 Enforcement authorities specified, PKO has enforcement role.

 A more inclusive transitional government and roadmap plan was established in May 2013.
 Elections were successfully held in April 2014, a government was installed in June 2014, but as the crisis progressed, and following the disputed 2019 Presidential election, the military became once again a visible and significant power broker in the country's political landscape.